kabir0x23/kabir0x23/README.md

 I am currently working on **open-source** projects,  communities [CryptoverseWeb3](https://github.com/CryptoverseWeb3/), [Thecyberworld](https://github.com/thecyberworld/) where people can contribute and get started with their open-source journey.
 Communities goal is to help new folks to get started with open-source and to help existing folks get more involved in the open-source communities.

-We do post technical blogs and tutorials on our [blog](https://kabir0x23.github.io/) and on communities blog sites.
+We do post technical blogs and tutorials on our [blog](https://kabir0x23.github.io/) and on communities blog site.
 Blogs are a great way to learn about open-source and to share your knowledge with the community.

 My goal is for the coming months is to contribute more to open-source and help new folks to get into <i>open-source</i> and <i>cyber-security</i>.